-2. Be clear on where you’re going.
+1. | Be clear on where you’re going.

 As Joe Pulizzi of the Content Marketing Institute reminds us, successful Content Marketing falls into 2 basic categories.

-A. Content that is relevant, informative and educational
+- | Content that is relevant, informative and educational

-B. Content that shows prospects a good time through entertainment
+- | Content that shows prospects a good time through entertainment

-So, if you want to be noticed, shared, remembered or acted upon, decide how to approach content creation with these two categories in mind.
+If you want to be noticed, shared, remembered or acted upon, decide how to approach content creation with these two categories in mind.
 It will help keep you on track and hopefully deliver better results.

 3. | Focus on what hurts.

 If you’re going to create content that others will share or engage with, it better be relevant to your prospects.
 And relevance is determined if content addresses an issue or pain point that your prospect is dealing with and would like to mitigate or overcome.

 4. | No conversions without a CTA.

 This is so obvious, yet it’s amazing how frequently it’s overlooked by so many.
 It gets to the heart of direct marketing and the essential techniques for furthering the selling cycle of a product or service.
 For every post or content asset that you create, be sure to integrate a CALL TO ACTION to guide the prospect or customer to what you would like them to do next.

 5. | Forget the message and logo police.

 Letting go of the old and moving to new technologies and media that meet the needs of customers may involve new cultural, skill-set, and thinking techniques that are not necessarily aligned with the current competencies in many organizations.
 But like all change, some will find it painful and others liberating as marketing continues to transform like never before.

 6. | Have a unique POV.

 Come from and be clear on what you stand for and what makes your brand different.
 The best way do that is to do the rigorous work of defining a brand positioning and value proposition that is meaningful, relevant and supportable by what you offer.
 Ensure that this proposition considers a personality that is unique to you and reflects what inspires others to turn to you for a solution.

 7. | Get it scheduled and get organized.

 And always consider how to leverage your investment in a piece of content to get additional reach and pass along by taking one piece of content and turning it into many.
 For example, your blog interview could turn into an ebook, a SlideShare presentation or a series of short topic posts and even a podcast.

 8. | Reach for engagement.

 With all of content that is being produced at a mind boggling pace, there is one component that has a higher value above all others.
 It’s QUALITY—and it consists of the subtleties of story telling, language, design, nuance, timing, editing, coloration and visual impact that can turn the ordinary into extraordinary.

-9. Collaborate, communicate and evaluate.
+9. | Collaborate, communicate + evaluate.